blakeembrey/free-style/README.md

 ### But How?

 **Free-Style** generates a consistent hash from the style, after alphabetical property ordering and formatting, to use as the class name.
 This allows duplicate styles to automatically be merged on duplicate hashes.
 Every style is "registered" and assigned to a variable, which gets the most out of linters that will warn on unused variables and features like dead code minification.
-Using "register" returns the class name used for the `Style` instance and style instances (returned by `create()`) can be merged together at runtime to output _only_ the styles on page (see [React Free-Style](http://github.com/blakeembrey/react-free-style)).
+Using "register" returns the class name used for the `Style` instance and style instances (returned by `create()`) can be merged together at runtime to output _only_ the styles on page (e.g. [React Free-Style](http://github.com/blakeembrey/react-free-style)).
 Styles should usually be created outside of the application run loop (e.g. `render()`) so the CSS string and hashes are only generated once.

 ### Ways to Use